Consensys/linea-monorepo/docs/contribute.md

 ## Introduction

-Thank you for your interest in contributing to Linea's zk-EVM monorepo.
+Thank you for your interest in contributing to Linea's zkEVM monorepo.
 This document provides guidelines and instructions on how to contribute effectively.
 We use trunk-based development, and our main languages are Kotlin, Golang, Solidity, and TypeScript.
 Our releases use GitOps, ArgoCD, Helm, and Kubernetes.

 ## Submit a Contribution